vaisest/caesura/README.md

       --content-directory <CONTENT_DIRECTORY>
           Directory containing torrent content.
 Typically this is set as the download directory in your torrent client

-      --cpus <CPUS>
-          Number of cpus to use for processing.
-Default: Total number of CPUs

       --verbosity <VERBOSITY>
           Level of logs to display.
 Default: info